 Implications for Asking Illegal Interview Questions

-Another, less obvious implication, is loss of reputation.
+Another less obvious implication is loss of reputation.
 Everyone talks, and many people overshare online.
-If an applicant was asked an illegal question during an interview with your company, they may post about it on social media or business websites.
+If an applicant is asked an illegal question during an interview with your company, they may post about it on social media or business websites.
 If this happens frequently enough, your company could gain a poor reputation, leading to fewer applicants.

 Bottom Line

 Illegal interview questions can become a legal headache that could potentially lead to a discrimination lawsuit.
-We have provided a list of illegal interview questions you should avoid based on protected classes—age, disability, gender or sexual orientation, marital or family status, race or ethnicity, and religion.
+We have provided a list of questions that are illegal to ask in an interview based on protected classes—age, disability, gender or sexual orientation, marital or family status, race or ethnicity, and religion.

 Implementing a structured hiring process will keep your conversations on-point from the very beginning.
 It can also help you make better hiring decisions because you can more easily rank candidates based on their responses to the interview questions.